 Sarvey Wildlife Care Center operates under state and federal permits that allow wildlife rehabilitation to occur.
-Our staff rehabilitators are licensed professionals and are permitted to treat both birds and mammals.
+Our staff rehabilitators are trained, licensed professionals and are permitted to treat both birds and mammals.
 We maintain professional memberships with the following associations and participate in continuing education opportunities to stay abreast of changing protocols and advances in wildlife rehabilitative care.

 Washington Wildlife Rehabilitation Association (WWRA)

 Sarvey Wildlife Care Center is a 501(c)3 recognized non-profit organization and was established in 1981 in Everett, Washington, with a handful of patients from the local neighborhood.
 We have been caring for injured and orphaned animals for 40+ years.

 About 6 years after the rehabilitation center opened it became necessary to secure a more spacious and appropriate location.
 Kaye Baxter, director and founder, personally purchased 5 acres just south of Arlington, Washington.
 This would give thousands of rehabilitating animals a second chance.
 With two ponds on the east side of the property secured for recovering deer and waterfowl, and the clinic, educational building, eagle flights, and a wide range of enclosures on the west half of the property, the land retains its rustic "out in the country" atmosphere.